LikeTheSalad/android-stem/README.md

     <string name="welcome_message">Welcome to My App Name</string>
 </resources>
 ```
-Without having to write any Java or Kotlin code, then this plugin might help you.
+Without having to write any Java or Kotlin code, then Android Stem might help you.

 How to use
 ---